Evening Primrose Oil for Pregnancy: Health Benefits & Side Effects

-Evening primrose oil has long been used to relieve stress, hot flashes, PMS pain, and for other health issues in women.
-It is also believed that evening primrose oil helps induce labour.
-If you are pregnant and your due date has come and gone, you must be willing to try everything to induce labour, yes, even herbal remedies like evening primrose oil.
-But is it really safe to use it during pregnancy?
-Let’s find out!
+Evening primrose oil has long been used to relieve stress, hot flashes, and PMS pain and tackle various other health issues women face.
+In addition to these benefits, many people believe that evening primrose oil helps induce labor, making it a popular choice among those overdue and eager to meet their baby.
+If you are pregnant and your due date has come and gone, you might be willing to try everything to encourage labor—yes, even herbal remedies like evening primrose oil in pregnancy.
+But is it really safe to use evening primrose oil during pregnancy, and how effective is it in reality?
+Let’s delve deeper into the safety and efficacy of evening primrose for pregnancy!

 What Is Evening Primrose Oil?